Athaliah: Biblical narrative

 Jehoram of Judah reigned for eight years.
-His father Jehoshaphat and grandfather Asa were devout kings who worshiped Yahweh and walked in his ways.
-However, Jehoram chose not to follow their example but rejected Yahweh and married Athaliah, the daughter of Ahab in the line of Omri.
-Jehoram's rule of Judah was shaky.
+His father Jehoshaphat and grandfather Asa had been devout kings who worshiped Yahweh, the one true God, and "walked in His ways".
+However, Jehoram chose not to follow their example and rejected Yahweh, and his rule over Judah was subsequently cursed.
 Edom revolted, and he was forced to acknowledge their independence.
-A raid by Philistines, Arabs and Ethiopians looted the king's house, and carried off all of his family except for their youngest son, Ahaziah.
+A raid by Philistines, Arabs and Ethiopians looted the king's house, and carried off all of his family except for Jehoram and Athalia's youngest son, Ahaziah.